UtrechtCoastalGroup/Psamathe/README.md

 ### Final words

 Note that the code is research code.
 With comments, but no manual.
-If you have trouble finding out how it works, think you found a bug, or intend to make a new version, please let me know - b.g.ruessink@uu.nl.
+If you have trouble finding out how it works, think you found a bug, or intend to add a feature, please let me know - b.g.ruessink@uu.nl.

 Funded by the Dutch Technology Foundation (STW) of the Netherlands Organisation for Scientific Research (NWO), Vici project #13709.